pingiy/ansible-postgres/README.md

 # ansible
-install and configure PostgreSQL and Tomcat on Ubuntu server via ansible 2.9
+Ansible script for PostgreSQL and Tomcat installation and configuration on Ubuntu server via ansible 2.9